 I would say that, with the exception of some trips up and down Walnut Street and scouring area thrift stores, I do the vast majority of my shopping online.
 There is something so revolutionary about being able to limit and entire’s store selection to my size in one click.
 To “surprise” myself with “a gift” in the mail.
 To race against the 20% off coupon code expiration time to find another coupon code that you can stack on top for the best possible deal.
 It’s the best kind of high.

-When I get asked where I get a lot of my more unique pieces, I realize a lot of my friends and family have not heard of many of these e-commerce only shops that make my world go round. to share the wealth, I thought long and hard in order to limit my absolute must-visit websites to these five gems.
+When I get asked where I get a lot of my more unique pieces, I realize a lot of my friends and family have not heard of many of these e-commerce only shops that make my world go round.
+In order to become more widely recognized names, these e-commerce shops ought to consider the benefits of WooCommerce SEO strategies to get their sites higher up the rankings on Google search results which would translate into increased traffic.
+To share the wealth, I thought long and hard in order to limit my absolute must-visit websites to these five gems.
 Behind the cut, I’ll tell you why I love each of them (sales & shipping hacks, mostly), and give you three pieces I’m loving, plus, of course, one that I already own and love.

 I truly want everything from ASOS, all the time.
 It is a site filled with amazingly beautiful and gorgeous items I have never seen before (maxi dresses & purses galore), supplemented by trusted basics (crop tops & bodycon dresses) at every, single price point.
 They carry 60,000+ product lines, make it super easy to refine your searches down to exactly what you want (except those dang maternity sizes!), and offer free shipping & returns.
-They are one of the best e-commerce sites at providing a really personal experience.
-This alludes to the e-commerce strategy talked about by Salesforce.
-I do appreciate leaving their site feeling valued as an individual customer.
 If you’re a fanatic like me, you can also sign up for ASOS Premier, a $29 yearly membership that gets you unlimited 2-day shipping.

 I rejected the world of statement necklaces for a long time, so I feel like I have some catching up to do.
 And BaubleBar has helped me catch up, big time.
 I was first attracted to the gorgeous necklaces and free shipping, but fell in love when I discovered their amazing sales and Buried Bauble promotions.
 They do great collaborations, personalized pieces, and stock super-trendy, affordable jewelry I can’t get enough of.
 Their packaging is gorgeous – like a little miniature present to myself each time I receive something.